xing/hops/packages/config/readme.md

 # Hops Config

-hops-config exposes options to configure the other Hops packages and Webpack.
+hops-config exposes options to configure the other Hops packages and your own application.
+It is quite flexible and highly extensible.

 # Installation
-When you install [hops-cli](https://www.npmjs.com/package/hops-cli), hops-config will be installed as a dependency as well - so you don't have to separately install hops-config.
-If you want to use it without hops-cli, install it by doing
+When you install [hops-cli](https://github.com/xing/hops/tree/master/packages/cli), hops-config will be installed as a dependency as well - so you don't necessarily have to separately install hops-config.
+If you want to use it in your app directly, install it by running

 ```
 npm install --save hops-config